Azure-Samples/active-directory-xamarin-native-v2/README.md

 ## Troubleshooting
 ###  Some projects don't load in Visual Studio
-This might be because you have not installed all the required components from Visual Studio. you need'll need to add the **Mobile development with .NET** [workload](https://www.visualstudio.com/vs/visual-studio-workloads/), in the Visual Studio Installer.
+This might be because you have not installed all the required components from Visual Studio. you'll need to add the **Mobile development with .NET** [workload](https://www.visualstudio.com/vs/visual-studio-workloads/), in the Visual Studio Installer.

 ### The project you want is not built
-you need to right click on the visual studio solution, choose **Configuration Properties** > **Configuration** and make sure that you check the projects and configuration you want to build (and deploy)
+You need to right click on the Visual Studio solution, choose **Configuration Properties** > **Configuration** and make sure that you check the projects and configuration you want to build (and deploy)

 ### Testing UWP applications on Windows 10
-- you might want to right click on the `UserDetailsClient.UWP (Universal Windows)` project and, in the **Application** tab, change the Universal Windows **Target** and **Min Version** depending on the SDK you have installed on your machine.
+- You might want to right click on the `UserDetailsClient.UWP (Universal Windows)` project and, in the **Application** tab, change the Universal Windows **Target** and **Min Version** depending on the SDK you have installed on your machine.
 - To install more Windows 10 SDKs, run **Visual Studio Installer**, choose your Visual Studio installation, click on **Modify**, and in the **Individual components** tab, in the **SDKs, Libraries, and frameworks** section, make sure you check all the Windows 10 SDK versions that you need.

-### On Windows 10 store apps, you cannot sign-in with your windows hello PIN
+### On Windows 10 store apps, you cannot sign-in with your Windows hello PIN
 If sign-in with your work or school account and your organization requires conditional access, you are asked to provide a certificate.
-- If you did not enabled UWP specific considerations above, you will get this error:
+- If you did not enable UWP specific considerations above, you will get this error:
     ```
     No valid client certificate found in the request.
 No valid certificates found in the user's certificate store.
 Please try again choosing a different authentication method.
     ```